This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Reduced the speed to low and mix in the peanut butter.
+• Reduce the speed to low, and mix in the peanut butter.

-• In several additions add the flour mixture to the peanut butter mixture until incorporated and smooth.
+• In several additions, add the flour mixture to the peanut butter mixture until just incorporated.

-• Drop dough by the teaspoon (the actual spoon, not the measuring spoon) onto a baking sheet spaced about an inch apart.
+• Drop cookie dough by the teaspoon (the actual spoon, not the measuring spoon) onto a baking sheet spaced about 2 inches apart.
 Dip the tines of a fork into granulated sugar and press them into each cookie twice in a crisscross pattern flattening the dough, dipping the fork into the sugar between each cookie.

-• Bake 10 minutes in preheated oven.
-Let cool 5 minutes on the baking sheet before removing to cool completely on a wire rack.
-I only bake one sheet at a time, but you do as you wish.
+• Let cool for 5 minutes on the baking sheet.
+Then remove to cool completely on a wire rack.

 Video